Extra pearls in graph theory: Counting proof

 \section{Counting proof}

-In this section, we translate the proof of Theorem~\ref{thm:ramsey-lower} into a combinatoric language, without the use of probability.
+In this section, we rewrite the proof of Theorem~\ref{thm:ramsey-lower} without the use of probability.
 We do this to affirm that the probabilistic method provides a real proof, without any possible error.

 In principle, any probabilistic proof admits such a translation, but in most cases, the translation is less intuitive.